Shay Rabineau, Spring semester 2014 courses:

-Michal Ben-Josef Hirsch is a Post-Doctoral Fellow at the Schusterman Center of Israel Studies.
+Michal Ben-Josef Hirsch was a Post-Doctoral Fellow at the Schusterman Center of Israel Studies for 2009-2012.
 She is also an Associate at the International Security Program, Belfer Center for Science and International Affairs, Harvard University.
 Michal holds a PhD in Political Science from the Massachusetts Institute of Technology (MIT) and a B.A (magna cum laude) in Political Science from Tel Aviv University.
 Her dissertation, titled: And the Truth Shall Make You Free: The International Norm of Truth-Seeking, develops a theory for the emergence and spreading of international norms in order to explain the worldwide prevalence of truth and reconciliation commissions.
 Michal is currently working on two research projects.
 In her first project, she evaluates the scope and political implications of the ideational and political alliance between the American Christian Right and the State of Israel.
 Her second project builds on her dissertation and evaluates the feasibility of introducing symbolic reparations into the negotiations over the Palestinian refugee issue.
-At Brandeis, Michal is a Visiting Lecturer, where she teaches a course in 2011-12 on transitional justice and the Israel-Palestinian conflict.
+At Brandeis, Michal taught courses on transitional justice and the Israel-Palestinian conflict.
 She has also taught courses on the US-Israel relationship and nuclear proliferation in the Middle East.

 Yuval Jobani was a post-doctoral fellow with the Schusterman Center for Israel Studies for the academic year 2010-2011.
 He came to Brandeis from the Institute for Advanced Study, Princeton where he was a Fulbright Postdoctoral Fellow under the supervision of Prof. Michael Walzer.
 Jobani received his Ph.D. (summa cum laude) from Tel-Aviv University in Philosophy.
 His recent publications include: "Three Basic Models of Secular Jewish Culture", Israel Studies 13.3 (2008); "The Political Theology of the Ancient Hebrew State according to Spinoza", Zmanim: A Historical Quarterly 103 (2008) [Hebrew].
 Forthcoming, Spinoza's Emendation of Religion: On the Status of Contradiction in the Concept of God; and "On scholars and soldiers", The Jewish Political Tradition (Vol.3), Michael Walzer, Menachem Lorberbaum and Noam Zohar (eds.)
 Yale University Press.
 At Brandeis, Yuval taught courses on Jewish secularism and Jewish political thought.